microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/create_SharedThroughputContainers_3d.jpg" alt="Create dedicated throughput container" width="800">

-This container is dedicated to use 2000 RUs from 4000 RUs allocated at the database level.

 #### Database per business entity
 You can provision dedicated containers for each business entity.
 This can work well for isolating large customers with higher